instructure/instructure-ui/docs/contributing/api-guidelines.md

 - All components should pass through additional props down to the root DOM element using the `omitProps` utility. (e.g. `<div {...omitProps(this.props, MyComponent.propTypes)}>`).
 Note that in addition to omitting the props you pass in, `omitProps` will remove the `theme`, `className` and `style` props to prevent unexpected style issues.
 - Avoid props that could be computed from other props. (e.g. prefer `<Select filter={handleFilter} />` over `<Select shouldFilter filter={handleFilter} />`.
 Prefer determining whether filtering should happen based on the presence of the `filter` function prop.)
 - Avoid situations where certain prop combinations are not supported.
 Prefer splitting the component into separate components with fewer props or using `PropTypes.oneOf`.
+- Set default prop values for non-required props when possible.

 #### General Naming Conventions